 This course is designed for concurrent enrollment in BA401 in order to provide and enhance hands-on experiences of accounting principles.
-Popular accounting software tools will be used to perform tasks such as homework assignments and projects.
-Co-requisite: BA401
+Popular accounting software tools will be used to complete homework assignments and projects.

+Pre-requisite: BA301 Co-requisite: BA401